vygr/ChrysaLisp/doc/LISP.md

 There are also 2 native primitives `some!` and `each!` that provide generic access to iterating over a slice of a list/s, calling a function on the grouped elements and then calling a function on the result of that.
-Standard `some` and `each` are built on these but they also allow other constructs to be build and gain the advantage of machine coded iteration.
+Standard `some` and `each` are built on these but they also allow other constructs to be built and gain the advantage of machine coded iteration.
 I try to stick to a functional approach in my Lisp code, and manipulate collections of things in a functional way with operations like `map`, `filter`, `reduce`, `each` etc. I've not found